-- Nonspendable Not available for spending in the current year (prepaid items, inventories, long-term portion of loans receivable, non-financial resources held for sale). - Restricted Subject to externally enforceable legal restrictions (imposed by creditors, grantors, donors, other governments, etc.) or imposed by law through constitutional or enabling legislation. - Committed Constrained by limitations that the City imposes upon itself by an action of the City Council and that remains binding unless removed in the same manner. - Assigned Reflects the City's intended use of resources. - Unassigned The remaining fund balance after identifying all other classifications of resources.
+- Non-spendable Not available for spending in the current year (prepaid items, inventories, long-term portion of loans receivable, non-financial resources held for sale). - Restricted Subject to externally enforceable legal restrictions (imposed by creditors, grantors, donors, other governments, etc.) or imposed by law through constitutional or enabling legislation. - Committed Constrained by limitations that the City imposes upon itself by an action of the City Council and that remains binding unless removed in the same manner. - Assigned Reflects balances specifically assigned by Council through the budget process with every budget adoption cycle.
+These balances are called out for Council approval through special approval schedules for specific programs supported by Council and are incorporated into the budget and adopted with the City's overall budget. - Unassigned The remaining fund balance after identifying all other classifications of resources.